jtesta/ssh-audit/README.md

 ![screenshot](https://user-images.githubusercontent.com/2982011/64388792-317e6f80-d00e-11e9-826e-a4934769bb07.png)

 ### Server Policy Audit Example
+For a list of available built-in policies call

+    ./ssh-audit.py -L

-Below is a screen shot of the policy auditing output when connecting to an un-hardened Ubuntu Server 20.04 machine:
+Below is a screen shot of the policy auditing output when connecting to an un-hardened Ubuntu Server 20.04 machine you get by the command

+    ./ssh-audit.py -P "Hardened Ubuntu Server 20.04 LTS (version 1)" ubuntu20server.lol

 ![screenshot](https://user-images.githubusercontent.com/2982011/94370881-95178700-00c0-11eb-8705-3157a4669dc0.png)

 After applying the steps in the hardening guide (see below), the output changes to the following: